 Learning Spanish is a journey – it is definitely not a race, nor is it done solo!
-As part of my current Spanish learning ´viaje´ (journey) at Expanish Spanish School in Buenos Aires, Argentina , I have discovered a variety of tools that help make learning Spanish that little bit easier.
-Here are my top 10 useful tools to help you learn Spanish.
+As part of my current Spanish learning “viaje” (journey) at Expanish Spanish School in Buenos Aires, Argentina , I have discovered a variety of tools that help make learning Spanish that little bit easier.
 And the great news is, almost all of them are free!
+Here are my top 10 useful tools to help you when learning Spanish.

-1) El diccionario – your dictionary a.k.a. your new best friend!!
-Don´t worry if you are particular about your friends – they come in so many variations.
-There is the petit “pocket” dictionary that perfectly slips into your purse or back pocket or the trusty Big Bertha kind that you will break your back carrying to school but has every word that was ever invented and vale la pena (it´s worth it)!
+- El diccionario – your dictionary a.k.a. your new best friend!!
+Don’t worry if you are particular about your friends – they come in so many variations.
+There is the petit “pocket” dictionary that perfectly slips into your purse or back pocket, or the trusty Big Bertha kind that will break your back carrying to school but has every word that was ever invented and vale la pena (it’s worth it)!
 Maybe you are more traditional and opt for the classic – not too big, not too small… but just right.
-But for those more tech savvy, there´s an app for that too!
+But for those more tech savvy, there’s an app for that too!
 The one I love is Collins Pro Spanish-English Translation Dictionary.
 Or, if you are someone who thinks books are objects of the dark ages, online dictionary Word Reference is very popular in the Expanish office!

-4) Change your facebook or computer settings to Spanish! – Yes this may be a little daring, but you know what “me gusta” o “comentar” means.
-You probably don´t even read the words anymore after spending countless hours online!
+- Change your facebook or computer settings to Spanish! – Yes this may be a little daring, but you know what “me gusta” o “comentar” means.
+You probably don’t even read the words anymore after spending countless hours online!
 Give it a shot!
 (But I would remember how to undo if necessary!)

-6) Watch movies with the Spanish subtitles on! – You´ll be amazed at how quickly you will learn new expressions that do not directly translate.
+- Watch movies with the Spanish subtitles on! – You’ll be amazed at how quickly you will learn new expressions that do not directly translate.
 Remember to have a pen and paper close by!
-(Note, Expanish hosts free weekly Spanish Cinema Club where you can watch Spanish language films, with Spanish subtitles and then discuss the film in Spanish afterwards.)
+(Note, Expanish hosts free weekly Spanish Cinema Club where you can watch Spanish language films, with Spanish subtitles, and discuss the film in Spanish afterwards.)

-9) Intercambios – The best way to advance is by putting it to the test and interacting with native speakers.
-Whether you are living in a homestay, make friends in a bar, or sign up for a conversation exchange, the best tool is practicing.
-You can sign up a Spanish penpal, talk through skype, or meet someone in your own city.
-The more you put yourself out there, the better return you will receive.
+- Intercambios – The best way to advance is by putting it to the test and interacting with native speakers.
+Whether you’re living in a homestay or an individual apartment, make friends in a bar or sign up for a conversation exchange.
+The best tool is practicing.
+You can sign up for a Spanish pen-pal, talk through Skype, or meet someone in your own city.
+The more you put yourself out there, the more you will receive.

-10) Spanish Jargon Checker – Still trying to decipher the different expressions between Mexico, Spain, and Argentina?
+- Spanish Jargon Checker – Still trying to decipher the different expressions between Mexico, Spain, and Argentina?
 Well www.jergasdehablahispana.org/ can help!
-You choose the country and then research the word´s meaning.
-Spanish is always evolving and each country has it´s own jargon, but now you can understand too!
+You choose the country and then research the word’s meaning.
+Spanish is always evolving and each country has it’s own jargon, but now you can understand too!